stavsetty/stavsetty.github.io/index.md

 ## ABOUT ME

-Hi, my name is Stav Setty and I am currently a junior at the [University of Georgia](http://www.uga.edu) studying [Management Information Systems](http://www.terry.uga.edu/undergraduate/majors/management-information-systems) as well as pursuing an Entrepreneurship certificate.
+Hi, my name is Stav Setty and I am currently a junior at the [University of Georgia](http://www.uga.edu) studying [Management Information Systems](http://www.terry.uga.edu/undergraduate/majors/management-information-systems) as well as the Entrepreneurship certificate program.

 ![Image](smiley.gif)

 ## PROJECTS
 Some projects I have worked on:
 - School project
+- WIX Websites

 ## MISCELANOUS

-Designed a thousand t-shirts for school-wide pro-Israel event
+Designed a thousand t-shirts for University-wide pro-Israel event

 ![Image](tshirt.jpg)